Colleen Fletcher: Political career

 Fletcher represented Wyken ward on Coventry City Council from 1992 to 2000 and between 2002 and 2004.
 In 2011, Fletcher was elected as a Labour Party councillor for the Upper Stoke ward on the same council.

 In December 2013, she was selected as the Labour candidate for Coventry North East.
 The seat had been represented by a Labour MP since its formation in 1974.
 Fletcher was elected as MP with a majority of 11,775 (29.1%).
-She was re-elected in the 2017 general election.
+She supported Owen Smith in the 2016 Labour leadership election, and was re-elected at the 2017 general election.

-She supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.
-Since October 2017, Fletcher has sat on the Administration Committee and is an opposition whip.
+Fletcher served as an opposition whip from 2017 to 2024, under the leadership of Corbyn and later Keir Starmer.
+As an opposition whip, she served on the Administration Committee and numerous bill committees.

 Fletcher supported the United Kingdom (UK) remaining within the European Union (EU) in the 2016 UK EU membership referendum.
-In the indicative votes on 27 March 2019, she voted for a referendum on a Brexit withdrawal agreement, for the Norway-plus model, and for a customs union with the EU.
+In the indicative votes in March 2019, she voted for a referendum on a Brexit withdrawal agreement, for the Norway-plus model, and for a customs union with the EU.

-On 5 September 2022, she announced she would be standing down at the next general election.
+On 5 September 2022, she announced she would be standing down at the 2024 general election.

 Personal life

-She married Ian Richard Fletcher in 1972; the couple have two sons.
+Fletcher was married to Ian Fletcher from 1972 until his death in 2018; the couple had two sons.